 With the clock ticking down on our brief Tianjin adventure, we spent our second and final day much as we had the first.
 There was an hour lazing around Zhonxing Park, where a collection of old ladies performed elaborate stretching exercises while gossiping mothers kept half an eye on their children as they frolicked around a large fountain.

-On our way to lunch there was a ferocious argument between two taxi drivers, both of whom had exited their vehicles to hurl insults directly into each other’s faces.
-It was quite the show, their shenanigans bringing the late afternoon traffic to a standstill and attracting the attention of pedestrians, who stood gawking at proceedings like guppy fish at feeding time.
-We took lunch at the Lonely Planet recommended Goubli restaurant, a renowned Tianjin eatery.
+On our way to lunch we witnessed a ferocious argument between two taxi drivers, both of whom had exited their vehicles to hurl insults directly into each other’s faces.
+It was quite the show, their shenanigans bringing the late afternoon traffic to a standstill and attracting a large crowd who stood gawking at proceedings like guppy fish at feeding time.
+We took lunch at the Lonely Planet recommended Goubli Restaurant, a renowned Tianjin eatery.
 Leafing through their extensive menu, S was horrified by such tantalising dishes as Preserved Duck Tongue, Stirred Jellyfish Head and Chinese Caterpillar Fungus.
 There was also a dark green vegetable plate listed as Rape.
 In any case we were only interested in one thing, a round of the house speciality, Baozi.
 The steamed dumplings that arrived a short time later were served individually in beautifully presented wooden containers, some filled with pork, others with beef, all of them doused in spices and a dark, dense gravy.

 Walking back to the hostel that night, S and I reflected on how we’d had such a great time in a city where there wasn’t actually that much to do.
 Not that we needed to be entertained by grand attractions or historical sights.
 Rather, I found myself on an organic high that came from simply being in China.
 Everything was new, from the sights, sounds and smells to the intriguing cuisine and the fascinating, confusing people.
 For the first time in my life I felt like an actual alien, an altogether different species from those whose land I walked.
 I was curious and excited as to what came next… on our second train journey… in the city of Jinan… and beyond…